technickal1/mastering-purpose/site/content/post/my-short-term-bucket-list-5-things-i-want-to-accomplish-in-5-years.md

 There’s one thing that my experience has taught me – there’s someone out there that would be interested in my story.
 It’s the same way many of us enjoy reading autobiographies of famous people like Steve Jobs or even just people that lived long ago.
 There’s always going to be another person in the world you’re interested in – either their story, personality or just some of their achievements.
 I honestly think we have a story worth telling.

 In my head, planning to have two non-fiction books written is not impossible.
-In fact, like I mentioned in my previous post, I’ve got the majority of the first one done, so finishing that one and moving to the next should help give me a headstart!
+In fact, like I mentioned in [my previous post](http://masteringpurpose.com/my-start-to-mastering-purpose/), I’ve got the majority of the first one done, so finishing that one and moving to the next should help give me a head-start!

 **\#4 Own A Rental Property**